Knights Templar: Arrests, charges and dissolution

-With Philip threatening military action unless the pope complied with his wishes, Pope Clement finally agreed to disband the order, citing the public scandal that had been generated by the confessions.
+With Philip threatening military action unless the pope complied with his wishes, Clement finally agreed to disband the order, citing the public scandal that had been generated by the confessions.
 At the Council of Vienne in 1312, he issued a series of papal bulls, including Vox in excelso, which officially dissolved the order, and Ad providam, which turned over most Templar assets to the Hospitallers.

 As for the leaders of the order, the elderly Grand Master Jacques de Molay, who had confessed under torture, retracted his confession.
 Geoffroi de Charney, Preceptor of Normandy, also retracted his confession and insisted on his innocence.
-Both men were declared guilty of being relapsed heretics and sentenced to burn alive at the stake in Paris on 18 March 1314.
+Both men, under pressure from the king, were declared guilty of being relapsed heretics and sentenced to burn alive at the stake in Paris on 18 March 1314.
 De Molay reportedly remained defiant to the end, asking to be tied in such a way that he could face the Notre Dame Cathedral and hold his hands together in prayer.
 According to legend, he called out from the flames that both Pope Clement and King Philip would soon meet him before God.
 His actual words were recorded on the parchment as follows: "Dieu sait qui a tort et a péché.
 Il va bientôt arriver malheur à ceux qui nous ont condamnés à mort" ("God knows who is wrong and has sinned.
 Soon a calamity will occur to those who have condemned us to death").
-Pope Clement died only a month later, and King Philip died while hunting within the same year.
+Clement died only a month later, and Philip died while hunting within the same year.

 The remaining Templars around Europe were either arrested and tried under the Papal investigation (with virtually none convicted), absorbed into other Catholic military orders, or pensioned off and allowed to live out their days peacefully.
 By papal decree, the property of the Templars was transferred to the Knights Hospitaller except in the Kingdoms of Castile, Aragon, and Portugal.
-Portugal was the first country in Europe where they had settled, occurring only two or three years after the order's foundation in Jerusalem and even having presence during Portugal's conception.
+Portugal was the first country in Europe where they had settled, occurring only two or three years after the order's foundation in Jerusalem and even having a presence during Portugal's conception.

-The Portuguese king, Denis I, refused to pursue and persecute the former knights, as had occurred in all other sovereign states under the influence of the Catholic Church.
+The Portuguese king, Denis I, refused to pursue and persecute the former knights, as had occurred in some other states under the influence of Philip & the crown.
 Under his protection, Templar organizations simply changed their name, from "Knights Templar" to the reconstituted Order of Christ and also a parallel Supreme Order of Christ of the Holy See; both are considered successors to the Knights Templar.